-The crime was reported within 72 hours.
+The crime was reported within the required time frame.

 The victim did not engage in conduct that caused the injury.

 The victim cooperated with the investigation and prosecution.

 Medical/Public Assistance - The Program may access the Medical Assistance/Public Assistance office database to determine whether the victim was/is eligible for benefits (Medical, Cash, or Food Stamps).